bjourne/c-examples/README.md

 collectors and other projects.
 They are located in the `libraries`
 directory:

+ * `collectors` - An object model and a bunch of garbage collectors.
  * `datatypes` - Standard datatypes for C programming like `vector` and `hashset`.
- * `collectors` - An object model and a bunch of garbage collectors.
+ * `isect` - A collection of ray/triangle intersection algorithms
+ * `linalg` - Trival linear algebra (3D) library.
  * `quickfit` - A memory allocator based on the Quick Fit algorithm.

- * `linalg` - Trival linear algebra (3D) library.
- * `isect` - A collection of ray/triangle intersection algorithms
+No guarantee that the libraries are, or ever will be, complete.
+They were written because I personally needed them.

 ## Tests